jecki/DHParser/Introduction.md

 One cannot say that one of these philosophies ist better than the other.
 It really depends on the purpose.
-The philosophy of "rule-based-enrichment" shines when machine-processing of the data (say feeding a data base or a search engine, linking the data with other data and the like) is the primary purpose.
-"Comprehensive data modeling" has advantages when producing accurate human readable versions (online or in print) is considered most important.
+The philosophy of "rule-based-enrichment" shines when machine-processing of the data (say feeding a database or a search engine, linking the data with other data and the like) is the primary purpose.
+"Comprehensive data modeling" has advantages when producing accurate human-readable versions (online or in print) is considered most important.

 As always in the digital humanities, it does not hurt to preserve several instances of the same data in different formats as long as it is ensured that they are